The Dishman Family of Virginia

 Citations

-2. [S12] Ann Triplett Dishman will (20 Mar 1791), Deed Book 18, page 185, County Clerk's Office, Westmoreland County, Virginia. will states "I give to my daughter Frances or rather now to Charles Deane what he has already in possession and no more.", which implies that Charles Deane and Frances were married, and that Frances my be deceased.
+2. [S12] Ann Triplett Dishman will (20 Mar 1791), Deed Book 18, page 185, County Clerk's Office, will states "I give to my daughter Frances or rather now to Charles Deane what he has already in possession and no more.", which implies that Charles Deane and Frances were married, and that Frances my be deceased.

-3. [S346] Genealogical papers, Hagey, William Anderson, (ca. 1940-1998), box 2, file 111, "Dishman, Frances m.
-Charles Deame, 1 of 2", notes that Frances Dishman married C. 1775 Charles Deane, reference no. Mss1 H1227 a FA2, Virginia Historical Society, Richmond, Virginia.
+3. [S346] William Anderson Hagey, Genealogical papers, (ca. 1940-1998), reference no. Mss1 H1227 a FA2, box 2, file 111, "Dishman, Frances m.
+Charles Deame, 1 of 2", notes that Frances Dishman married C. 1775 Charles Deane.

-4. [S12] Ann Triplett Dishman will (d.1791), Deed Book 18, page 185. will states "I give to my daughter Frances or rather now to Charles Deane what he has already in possession and no more.", which implies that Charles Deane and Frances were married, and that Frances may be deceased.
+4. [S12] Ann Triplett Dishman will (1791), will states "I give to my daughter Frances or rather now to Charles Deane what he has already in possession and no more.", which implies that Charles Deane and Frances were married, and that Frances may be deceased.

-5. [S12] Ann Triplett Dishman will (d.1791), Deed Book 18, page 185.
-Deed Book 18, page 185.
+5. [S12] Ann Triplett Dishman will (1791), Deed Book 18, page 185.

 Sarah Dishman